UdaraWickramarathne/UdaraWickramarathne/README.md

 ### Fun Facts

 - 🎮 I love playing video games in my free time.
-- 📚 Avid reader of tech blogs and sci-fi novels.
+- 📚 Avoid reader of tech blogs and sci-fi novels.
 - 🌍 Always on the lookout for my next travel adventure.

 ---